davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 <br>
 <br>

-where, $$M$$ is the number of training examples and $$N$$ the length of the sequence, __1__ is an indicator function that has the value 1 when the particular event happens, and 0 otherwise.
+where, $$M$$ is the number of training examples and $$N$$ is the length of the sequence, __1__ is an indicator function that has the value 1 when the particular event happens, and 0 otherwise.
 The equations scan the training corpus and count how often each event occurs.

 All these 4 counts are then normalised in order to have proper probability distributions: